Mohitlikestocode/ASTITVA-Academic-Support-tool/README.md

 ---

-## Note for Judges
+## 📝 Note for Judges
-During development, we experimented with:
+During development, we explored:
 - 🤖 AI-based mentorship chatbots
 - 📊 Complex deep learning models
 - ☁️ Enterprise-grade cloud dashboards

-## But we chose to **stay true to the problem statement**.
-We read the problem statement EVERY 30 minutes, because ultimately we want to give a true and a vialble solution that matches thee exact requirement of the problem.
-The govt. itself points out that **costly platforms already exist** — what’s missing is **a viable, grassroots-friendly system**.
+But we chose to **stay true to the problem statement**.
+We kept reminding ourselves that the govt. already knows **costly platforms exist** — what’s missing is a **viable, grassroots-friendly system**.

+👉 **ASTITVA directly solves every pain-point in the problem statement** while staying lightweight, practical, and affordable.

+---

 ## 🏗️ Features at a Glance
 ✅ Student Risk Prediction (ML + rule-based logic)